novalegra/diabetes-risk-analysis/README.md

 “insulinOnBoard”: IOB at time of event, this isn’t present for all the bolus events

-“bgInput”: BG that was put into bolus calculator in mmol/L  (in my code, if this field isn’t present, then it’ll be filled in with a CGM value from within the last 5 mins)
+“bgInput”: BG that was put into bolus calculator in mmol/L

 “insulinSensitivity”: insulin to BG ratio

+“deliveryType”: type of basal (scheduled, aka from the programmed basal schedule, vs temp)

+“duration”: length of the basal

+“percent”: percent of the regularly-scheduled basal rate

+“rate”: the absolute basal rate

-This definitely doesn't cover all of the datatypes, but if there’s a field you’re wondering about, there’s a good chance you can get more info at https://developer.tidepool.org/data-model/, which is their data model documentation.
+This doesn't cover all of the datatypes, but if there’s a field you’re wondering about, there’s a good chance you can get more info at https://developer.tidepool.org/data-model/, which is Tidepool's data model documentation.